ModelTC/Outlier_Suppression_Plus/README.md

 We assess the efficacy of our approach under both standard and fine-grained quantization settings.
 On standard one, OS+ achieves near-floating-point performance on 8-bit and 6-bit BERT, OPTs, BLOOM, and BLOOMZ.
 On fine-grained one, OS+ can surpass others by 9.41\% on 4-bit LLaMA with per-token quantization and obtain lossless results on 4-bit OPT with per-group quantization.

-In the following sections, [Support](#support) gives supported models and quantization schemes, [Getting Started](#getting started) introduces the whole procedure to run this project including data preparation, quantization, evaluation to updated model export.
-[Evaluation](#evaluation) lists configs for each table in the paper for others to reproduce.
+In the following sections, [Support](#support) gives supported models and quantization schemes, [Getting Started](#getting started) introduces the whole procedure to run this project including data preparation, quantization, evaluation and updated model export.
+[Evaluation](#evaluation) lists configs for each table in the paper for other researchers to reproduce.

 ## Support